notaryproject/notation/specs/commandline/certificate.md

 notation cert list --type <type> --store <name>
 ```

-Upon successful listing, all the certificate files in the trust store named `<name>` of type `<type>` are printed out in a format of absolute filepath.
+Upon successful listing, all the certificate files in the trust store named `<name>` of type `<type>` are printed out with information of store type, store name and certificate file name.
 If the listing fails, an error message is printed out with specific reasons.
 Nothing is printed out if the trust store is empty.

 ### Show details of a certain certificate file